 In the age of horror board games, your Halloween game nights can actually be scary again.
 Gone are the days of apple bobbing – there are plenty of tabletop games out there to titillate terror-lovers.
 From our extensive testing, we’ve picked this lien-up of the best scary board games to bring to a Halloween party.
 Spoiler alert: ghosts, zombies, aliens, and serial killers are all coming your way.

 Like many of the best board games, horror tabletop games have to strike a fine balance between genre and gameplay.
-The best of them expertly straddle the awkward line between tactics and terror, generating unique, uncomfortable moments you might never find in more vanilla couples board games, coop board games, and the like.
+The best of them expertly straddle the awkward line between tactics and terror, generating unique, uncomfortable moments you might never find in more vanilla board games for couples or traditional strategy board games about moving troops or making money.

 The best horror board games are: